 Signalling fault causes rush-hour delay on East-West Line

-SINGAPORE: Services along the East-West Line (EWL) were delayed on Monday evening (Jul 10) during rush hour, due to a signalling fault, according to SMRT.
+SINGAPORE: Services along the East-West Line (EWL) were delayed on Monday evening (Jul 10) due to a signalling fault, according to SMRT.

 In a tweet at 6.46pm, SMRT urged commuters to cater for an additional 15 minutes of travel time between Queenstown and Bugis stations.